9 Signs It’s Time to Cut Off Family—and What to Do

 4. Communicate your decision

 If you feel safe doing so, have an open and honest conversation with the family members involved.
-Explain your reasons calmly and assertively.
+Explain your reasons calmly and assertively, knowing that you’re allowed to speak your truth without needing approval.

 5. Gather support